 International Development Consulting Project Travel Fund

-The Tamer Center for Social Enterprise provides financial support to Columbia MBA students who complete international development consulting projects involving travel outside the United States during intersession periods.
+The Tamer Institute for Social Enterprise and Climate Change provides financial support to Columbia MBA students who complete international development consulting projects involving travel outside the United States during intersession periods.
 The International Development Consulting Project (IDCP) Travel Fund partially covers airfare costs incurred as part of the consulting project.
 Projects initiated by non-governmental organizations (NGOs), public, and nonprofit organizations will be given preference over startup ventures and companies.

 The IDCP Travel Fund provides partial support for air travel only for teams of three or four students, based on the country where the project takes place (see reimbursement grid).
 "Business" and "First" class airline tickets will not be reimbursed.
 This is a strict maximum — for airfares where the ticket cost is greater than the amount listed in the reimbursement grid, the difference must be covered by the student or client.
 Air ticket costs and other out of pocket expenses should be considered when selecting the project.
 The IDCP Fund does not cover any other expenses including accommodation, food, visas, insurance, vaccinations, phone calls, taxis, and other materials costs.
 The equivalent value of a ticket purchased with frequent flyer miles or points cannot be reimbursed.